-When I found this lovely old frame for $15 at a remarkably eclectic garage sale in a remarkably nondescript subdivision, the badly faded canvas seemed like a perfect victim for this kind of reckless artistic experimentation.
+When I found this lovely frame and sad painting for $15 at a remarkably eclectic garage sale in a notably borning subdivision, the badly faded canvas seemed like a perfect victim for this kind of reckless artistic experimentation.

-I jumped right in adding paint to create my own paint by number over the original artist’s work.
+I jumped right into adding paint to create my own paint by number over the original artist’s work.

 Actually, I did have to pause for a bit- because to my horror I ripped the canvas as I was removing it from the frame!
-I almost scrapped the project then, but decided to apply some “butchers tape” – Kraft paper tape with water-activated glue on the back.
+I almost scrapped the project then, but decided to apply some butchers tape to the back and hope for the best (Butcher’s tape is Kraft paper tape with water-activated glue on the back).
 My high school art teacher was a huge fan of this tape for paper and natural fibers and I guess I adopted that.
 Turns out, it worked great for gently repairing this canvas from behind.
 I expected to have to paint over to hide the rip on the front, but after the tape dried I couldn’t even spot the 2″ tear unless I hunted for it!